why columbia has a crown

 Understanding metabolic disease using pluripotent stem cells

 An important question of cell biology are the limitations in cell proliferation of different cell types.
 These limitations determine size and proportions of adult organs, and the ability to regenerate.
 Beta cells and the cells of the pancreas have a low ability to regenerate, while stem cells have unlimited regenerative potential.
 What determines these differences, and how can they be exploited for therapeutic use?
 An important goal of these studies are to develop cell therapies for diabetes.
-We are now able to generate stem cells from a patient with diabetes.
-This might allow the treatment of diabetes with the patient's own cells.
+We are now able to generate stem cells from a patient with diabetes, correct a gene, and show that these cells produce and secrete insulin when needed.
+This should allow the treatment of diabetes with the patient's own cells.

 Genome stability during cell type transitions